5 Things to Expect When You Visit Japan

 A self check-out register in Japan

-Checkout register at a bakery
+Checkout register at a Local bakery

-Basically, we had to select how we were going to pay and also had to accept the change amount as well.
-It’s very easy once you get used to it, but initially, we weren’t quite sure what to do so our mom had to guide us through it.
+Basically, we had to choose how we were going to pay and also confirm the change amount beforehand.
+It’s very straightforward once you get the hang of it, but at first we weren’t entirely sure what to do, so our mom had to walk us through the process.
+Our visit was mostly spent in the suburbs of Narita, but if you’re in the Tokyo area, keep an eye out for touch-free floating holographic self-checkouts.
+How cool is that?

 2. Eco Bags

-Whenever we began checking out, the cashier would ask us if we would like to purchase plastic bags.
 The average cost we saw in the suburbs was about 3 yen per plastic bag.
 This fee can go up to 10 yen per bag at the most.

 You can simply say “irimasen” which means “don’t need” or just say “no” and point to your own shopping bag, tote, or eco bag.
 Eco bag means eco-friendly bag and it’s pronounced “echo baggu” in Japan.